Paradise-Pi/ParadisePi/.github/pull_request_template.md

 ## Checklist

 -   [ ] I have added documentation for new/changed functionality in this PR
 -   [ ] All active GitHub checks for tests, formatting, and security are passing
 -   [ ] The correct base branch is being used, if not `main`

 ## Test Checklist

 ### Basics

 -   [ ] Boots with a pre-existing database from the previous release, uploaded using the interface
 -   [ ] Boots without a database, successfully creating its own
 -   [ ] Reboots when reboot clicked
 -   [ ] Quits when quit clicked

+### Security

+-   [ ] Setup & Administration Menu Pin is required when set
+-   [ ] Access password is required when set

 ### Presets/Faders/Folders

 -   [ ] Presets/Faders/Folders can be added
 -   [ ] Presets/Faders/Folders can be removed
 -   [ ] Presets/Faders/Folders can be renamed, and this is reflected on the control panel
 -   [ ] Presets/Folders can be disabled, and they are hidden from the control panel
 -   [ ] Presets/Faders/Folders can be enabled, and they are shown in the control panel
 -   [ ] Preset/Folders colors can be changed, and this is shown in the control panel
 -   [ ] Preset/Faders/Folders sort order is maintained
 -   [ ] Presets can be triggered by HTTP requests

 ### Preset Triggers

 -   [ ] Presets can be triggered by HTTP requests
 -   [ ] Time clock triggers recall presets successfully
 -   [ ] Time clock triggers do not recall when device locked

 ### Preset Types

 #### sACN

 -   [ ] sACN can be enabled/disabled
 -   [ ] sACN data is output successfully

 #### OSC

 -   [ ] OSC can be enabled/disabled
 -   [ ] OSC data is output successfully
 -   [ ] X32 Faders are functional

 #### HTTP

 -   [ ] HTTP requests are made successfully

 #### Macros

 -   [ ] Macros are triggered successfully
 -   [ ] Macros can trigger other macros
 -   [ ] Lock macro functions